-Part of the occasional Sahara A to Z series
+Part of the Sahara A to Z series

 Back in 1965 the pro-Western Kingdom of Libya was just fourteen years old.
-US and UK military bases used the desert for training and testing, then the discovery of high-quality crude just 200km from the coast changed Libya’s fortunes.
+US and UK military bases used the desert for training and testing, then the discovery of high-quality, low-sulphur oil just 200km from the coast transformed Libya’s fortunes.

 Interestingly you’ll also see a woman making flour with a grinding stone of the sort still commonly found abandoned all over the Sahara, wherever people once lived.
 As the narrator says ‘in remote parts of the world it’s hard to tell when such [Neolithic] tools were last used.’
 At 14:20 there’s also an engraving of what might be a Garamantean chariot.
-Germa is not so from Zouar.
+Germa, the former Garamantean capital in southern Libya, is not so far from Zouar.

 Door won’t shut on your vintage Series Landrover?
 Simply remove it, sling it in the back and use it under the wheels to cross soft sand :)